gmc-code/PC-app-development/docs/Anvil/temperature_converter3.rst

 .. image:: images/temperature/Temperature_converter3_layout.png

+| Search online for a temperature icon to use.
+Save it.
+Edit it.
+Add it to the Assets, via teh 3 vertical dots Add Assets and Upload File button.
+Add the icon to the convert buttons.
 | Click on **From F**, **From C**, or **From K** to hide the other convert buttons, only showing the associated convert button.